We live in the era of automation. There is no doubt about it.

 Robotic Process Automation (RPA)

-There is also a matter of user interface – RPA can automate any application by interacting with it using UI „just like a human”.
+There is also a matter of user interface – RPA can automate any application by interacting with it using UI „just like a human.”

 100% custom-made applications, allowing for automating multiple processes and tasks of the highest complexity, all in one box, written from scratch.
 There is no limit to what can be achieved here, but the same goes for the potential cost.
 The full deployment time can be counted in months, or even years.

 The following part of the article will help you in the initial process selection, after which a detailed assessment should be conducted.
-You can also read our article about RPA metrics to give you more insights on what should you focus on.
+You can also read our article about RPA metrics to give you more insights on what you should focus on.